satyaprakash009/satya-prakash/README.md

 ## Overview

-Neural style transfer is an optimization technique used to take two images — a content image and a style reference image — and blend them together in such a way that the output image looks like the content image, but "painted" in the style of the style reference image.
+Neural style transfer is an optimization method employed to merge two images: a content image and a style reference image.
+The objective is to create an output image that mirrors the content of the initial image while adopting the artistic style conveyed by the style reference image.
+In essence, it transforms the content image to appear as though it has been artistically painted in the distinctive style of the provided reference image.
 ## Getting Started

 ### Libraries